goatslacker/alt/README.md

 ## Pure flux

-Fux is a terse implementation of Flux that encourages unadulterated flux and all the nice ideas that come along with it:
+Alt is a terse implementation of Flux that encourages unadulterated flux and all the nice ideas that come along with it:

 * The Flux [dispatcher](https://github.com/facebook/flux/blob/master/src/Dispatcher.js), which
 means one can only dispatch one action per cycle to ensure a predictable and simple data flow (rather than cascading actions).